aurovrata/cf7-google-map/README.txt

 * a search field is available to lookup addresses
 * an optional set of address fields can be enabled from the cf7 tag to display reverse-geocode text address
 * if a user changes manually the first line of the (optional) address field, the reverse-geocode is frozen.
 This allows for address corrections.
+* google map disabled for Airplane Mode plugin activation to allow you to develop without an Internet connection.

 = Checkout our other CF7 plugin extensions =